Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

   * **AzureVMResourceDetector**: Adds resource attributes for the applications running in an Azure Virtual Machine.
   * **AzureContainerAppsResourceDetector**: Adds resource attributes for the applications running in Azure Container Apps.

+   **Note**: The detectors are part of the [OpenTelemetry.ResourceDetectors.Azure](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.ResourceDetectors.Azure) package.
+While this package is currently in its beta phase, we have chosen to vendor in the code for these detectors to include them in our Distro.

 * [Live Metrics](https://learn.microsoft.com/azure/azure-monitor/app/live-stream)
   * Integrated support for live metrics through the [Azure.Monitor.OpenTelemetry.LiveMetrics](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/monitor/Azure.Monitor.OpenTelemetry.LiveMetrics) package, enabling real-time monitoring of application performance.